klaxit/open-carpooling-service-specification/main-specification.md

 With this step, next steps will be performed server-side, preventing `client_secret` from beeing exposed client-side.

-### 5 - Exchanging the code for an access_token
+### 5 - Exchanging the code for tokens

-CLIENT MUST call the token endpoint of the PROVIDER with the `code` returned as a parameter of the `redirect_uri`.
-It will allow the client to get a short-living `access_token`.
+Using the token endpoint of the PROVIDER with the `code` returned as a parameter of the `redirect_uri`, CLIENT can retrieve tokens enabling it to access the end-user data on the PROVIDER.

 The token endpoint is often `/token` but it MAY be something else, depending on the PROVIDER configuration.
 Call to the token endpoint has the following signature: